Last updated on June 7th, 2018

 Check the main bolt in the center of the drum.
 If it comes loose during operation, it’s going to make a mess.
 Check that the foot switch works properly and reliably.
 Sometimes the rubber bladder leaks and can be problematic.
 And above all, check that the cutter attachment is properly secured.
 The last thing you want is for it to fall off inside your drain.
 Chances are it’s just a screw holding it in place.
 Tighten it and apply threadlocker if you can.

 And probably the most important tip, fully extend the coil and check it before inserting it in to your drain.
+If you’re renting a drain cleaner tool, you can’t always trust the last guy who returned it.
 If the cable has a kink or a tangle from improper coiling, you don’t want to find out when there’s 50 ft of cable stuck down your clogged drain.
 You’ll probably need a friend to do this quickly and effectively.
 Reel the whole cable out, make sure the cable is clean and intact, and then coil it back in properly.
 Thankfully, here the auto-feed mechanism will prove itself golden.

 Oh, and before I forget, don’t use a cheap, flimsy extension cord.
 You really want to use a heavy-duty extension cord for this job.
 Use the thickest, shortest one you can find and fully extend it prior to use.
 Don’t just leave it coiled.

 While there’s a bit of art to it, the main points to keep in mind are as follows: